GoogleChromeLabs/puppy-content/templates/constructor.md

 ### Parameters

 // Replace this section with 'None.' if this method has no arguments.
+Use a
+// consistent grammatical structure throughout.
+Noun phrases (ex: "A boolean that
+// indicates...") and sentences starting with verbs are prefered.
+This is not a
+// school essay.
+Sentence fragments are the correct approach for definitions.

 <dl>
   // Repeat for each parameter